Exploring Africa’s Heights: A Five-Day Mount Kenya Hiking Adventure

 Shipton Camp, named for British explorer Eric Shipton, sits at about 4,200 meters and serves as a base for hikers.
 It has a few very basic bunk rooms and a large kitchen where different teams had their cooks preparing meals side by side.
 By the time we arrived, Louie and I were soaked and freezing.

-Slowly, the feeling came back in my fingers, and for the first time in hours, I felt a bit of relief.
-Sadly, there was a huge stone fireplace in the communal dining area that wasn’t working — probably hadn’t in a long time — and with no other heat source, the place was absolutely freezing.
+Slowly, the feeling came back in my fingers, and for the first time in hours, I felt real relief.
+One thing was sure: we had the best porters ever.
+Once I’d warmed up enough, I headed back to the communal dining room—where a huge stone fireplace sat cold and unused (probably for a long time).
+With no other heat source, the place was absolutely freezing.
+But hey, at least I could feel my fingers again.

 A few hours later, Leslie arrived with Paul, successful from her summit.
 Louie and I were so proud of her, and we loved celebrating her accomplishment.
 She had tucked a couple of mini bottles of Fireball into her pack, and we toasted to her climb — probably one of the most unlikely summit celebrations at 4,200 meters.
 Then it was time for breakfast, which tasted better than it had all week simply because we were warm, dry, and together again.